Nethereum/Nethereum.Docs/docs/contracts/deploying.md

     }
 ```

-The contract named "test" has a  constructor named after the contract (class) and a function multiply.
+The contract named "test" has a constructor named after the contract (class) and a  multiply function.
-The function multiply returns the result of the multiplication of a parameter "a" by the value of the "multiplier" provider at time of deployment to the constructor.
+The multiply unction returns the result of the multiplication of a parameter "a" by the value of the "multiplier" provider at time of deployment to the constructor.

 ## Contract compilation, the Bytecode and the ABI
-Before a contract can be deployed it needs to be compiled.
-Let's quickly see how to do this with Visual Studio Code
+Before a contract can be deployed, it needs to be compiled.
+Let's quickly see how to do this with Visual Studio Code:

 ### Visual Studio Code